doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 - No all images had this issue in my testing

 Note: the latest version of Lychee is at https://github.com/LycheeOrg/Lychee
-- You can try `brew install npm` and install it, but I was unable to test it
+- You can try `brew install npm` and install it, but my attempts failed.

 ## Remote Access and Remote Desktop
 - Click the Apple logo then System Preferences